mtur2007/SetPrint/README.md

-# SetPrint - Simplify Formatting and Display of High-Dimensional Data!
+# SetPrint(ver, 0.2.0) - Simplify Formatting and Display of High-Dimensional Data!
 SetPrint is a Python library designed to easily format and display multi-dimensional data in lists.<br>
 Even for data structures with mixed dimensions, you no longer need to manually adjust spaces or formatting.
 It automatically achieves beautiful formatting!